roseengineering/mutual/README.md

 Install
 -------------

-Use 'pip install .' to install.
+Use 'pip install .' to install (or use 'pip install git+https://github.com/roseengineering/mutual').

 Command Line
 -------------